aaronKilpatrick/javascript-projects/README.md

 * Objects

 Another quick one.
 Not too much to say.
 Chose to use an object array to keep things neat.

+## Project 030 - Percentage Tip Calculator
+**Javascript Used:**
+* Control Structures
+* DOM Manipulation
+* Event Listeners
+* Template Literals

+This project only took me about 5 minutes to code.
+I forgot to convert the input values to floats and my output was the two values concatenated.
+Very easy fix but I would like to be more mindful of this when I am parsing data from the DOM.